digital-taco/react-draft/README.md

 # React Draft
 📝 WIP: Develop your React components in isolation without any configuration.

+React Draft is a local development tool for developing components without any setup.
+It's primary goal is to deliver a _fast, streamlined experience_ for developing new components in React.
+It is not meant to serve as a documentation tool or as a component storefront.
+Other tools, such as Storybook or Styleguidist, provide excellent ways to produce documentation for components.
+Where React Draft shines is in local development.
+By shaving off the extra weight that comes with documentatation, addons, and the like, Draft is able to out-perform other local development tools dramatically.

 ## Installation

 In your project's root directory, run: